spatialthoughts/qgis-tutorials/source/docs/learning_resources.rst

 QGIS Learning Resources
 =======================

-Spatial Thoughts has a comprehensive `Learning Plan for QGIS <https://spatialthoughts.com/learning-paths/#qgis>`_ covering all levels of users.
+Spatial Thoughts has a comprehensive |qgis_learning_plan| covering all levels of users that includes free courses, videos and additional tutorials.

+.. |qgis_learning_plan| raw:: html

+   <a href='https://spatialthoughts.com/learning-paths/' target='_blank'>Learning Plan for QGIS &#x2197;</a>

 The QGIS community that has created a lot of good documentation and resources that one can use to learn the software as well as
 GIS techniques.
 Here are a few selected external resources.